AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/ECS Bare Metal Instance types/Overview.md

 -   Chip-level security

-    In addition to physical isolation, ECS Bare Metal Instance uses a chip-level trusted execution environment of Intel® SGX to ensure that encrypted data can be computed only in a secure and trusted environment.
+    In addition to physical isolation, ECS Bare Metal Instance uses a chip-level trusted execution environment of Intel® Software Guard Extensions \(SGX\) to ensure that encrypted data can be computed only in a secure and trusted environment.
 This chip-level hardware security protection provides a safe box for your data in the cloud and allows you to control all data encryption and key protection processes.
 For more information, see [Install SGX](/intl.en-US/Instance/Instance type families/ECS Bare Metal Instance types/Install SGX.md).

 -   Compatibility with multiple private clouds